Abduction and killing of Nissim Toledano

 On 13 December 1992, Hamas militants abducted Israeli Border Police Senior Sergeant Nissim Toledano in Lod, Israel, demanding the release of their leader, Sheikh Ahmed Yassin.
 The militants' ultimatum went unfulfilled, and Toledano was killed two days later.
 In response, Israeli authorities launched mass arrests of Palestinian militants and deported hundreds of Hamas and Palestinian Islamic Jihad members to southern Lebanon.
 The kidnappers were later captured, tried, and sentenced to life imprisonment.
 One of them, Musa al-Akari, was eventually released in the 2011 Gilad Shalit prisoner exchange.
-Another key perpetrator, Mahmoud Issa, was released in October 2025 as part of a ceasefire agreement during the Israel–Hamas war.
+Another key perpetrator, Mahmoud Issa, was released in October 2025 as part of a ceasefire agreement during the Gaza war.

 Background

 In 1987, during the First Intifada, Hamas carried out its first attack against Israel, abducting and killing two Israeli soldiers.
 In response, the Israel Defense Forces arrested Hamas founder Sheikh Ahmed Yassin, who was subsequently sentenced to life in prison for masterminding terrorist attacks.
 Following Yassin's imprisonment, Hamas began planning to capture an Israeli soldier to use as leverage in a prisoner exchange for his release.